How to Get more Views on LinkedIn in 2021

 Finally, join groups in your industry that are relevant to you.
 This is a basic rule that applies to all pods (manual or automated).

 Using automated pods saves a lot of time but has more “risks” than using manual pods.

 The main risk is to get a bad image with your audience (by liking/commenting on inappropriate content) or to see the final reach of your LinkedIn post reduced because the algorithm has detected suspicious behavior.

 If you want to master the best practices of automated pods, here is a complete article on the subject.

 It can be summarized here:

 - That you need to join trusted pods.
 Not all tools are created equal.
-And not all groups within tools are equal.
+And not all groups within the tools are created equal.

 - The use of short or too standard comments is not recommended.
-Prefer writing a few high quality comments, they will have more impact on the reach and will seem less automated.
+Opt to write a few high quality comments as they will have more impact on the reach and will seem less automated.

 - Once you join a pod, take a look at what’s going on there: does the content posted look right?
 Are the members serious?

 - Choose invitation-only pods over open pods, as there is often a screening process at the entrance.